-Many times one or more drivers were not following these rules just before or at the time of accident.
-Even when injured parties were not abiding by the above requirements, they may still be entitled to compensation, but they must speak to an ATV accidents lawyer in Toronto.
+Many ATV accidents in Toronto are caused by one or more drivers not following these rules just before or at the time of accident.
+However, even injured parties not abiding by the above requirements may still be entitled to compensation.

 However, insurance is not always necessary for ATVs.
-If the vehicle is being driven or ridden solely within the confines of a person’s private property, insurance is not necessary.
-If the ATV is going to leave the property, it must have valid insurance before it does so.
-For an individual to determine how exactly insurance applies to their vehicle, they should not hesitate before contacting a Toronto ATV accident lawyer.
+If the vehicle is being driven or ridden solely within the confines of a person’s private property, it doesn’t need to be insured.
+If the ATV is going to leave the property, it must have valid insurance.

 The injuries resulting from an ATV accident can be extensive, and they can vary greatly in their severity.
-During an ATV accident, the vehicle is most likely to roll and cause broken bones, paraplegia, or quadriplegia.
+During an ATV accident, the vehicle is most likely to roll and cause broken bones, or even paraplegia or quadriplegia.

 ATV accidents are similar to other motor vehicle accidents in some aspects.
-However, ATVs cannot be classified in the same way as cars and trucks and so, this area of law can become quite complicated.
-If you have been injured in an ATV accident, contact a Toronto ATV accident lawyer that can help.
+However, ATVs cannot be classified in the same way as cars and trucks and as such, this area of law can become quite complicated.
+If you have been injured in an ATV accident, contact a Toronto ATV accident lawyer who can help.